Q? Phone Line Is Busy/Internet Confirmed Ship Date

 Q?
 Additional $25 fee on shipping to Alaska:

 A. This is an additional non-refundable $25.00 fee for orders shipped to Alaska.
 This fee is to help offset some overall expenses we continue to incur servicing Alaska orders.
 As far as our 100% live arrival guarantee goes, any losses called in within the proper time frame will be refunded only.
 We will not be offering any reships to Alaska.
 You may start a brand new order if you choose to get any replacement birds, but you will be charged normal ship/handling costs plus the non-refundable $25.00 fee.

 Q?
 What days are chicks shipped from Cackle Hatchery®?

 Q?
 Will the post office deliver our chicks to us at our home or do we need to go to the post office to pick them up?

 A. We put on your shipping box all the phone numbers you gave to us and we instruct the post office to call you to come and pick them up at the post office.
-You should call the post office on the morning you expect the delivery of the chicks.
+You should call the post office in the morning you expect the delivery of the chicks.
 Delivery can be 1-3 days.
 Be sure you or someone is available for the anticipated day and days around the arrival date and that you have someone to care for chicks the first 24 hours in the brooder.

 Q?
 Does Cackle Hatchery® guarantee live delivery of my order?

 Q?
 What states have restrictions on mail-order poultry orders?

 A. Hawaii requires extra paperwork and permits and we charge an additional fee for shipping chicks to Hawaii.
-We need the order placed at least four weeks in advance and there is a $25 processing fee.
+We need the order placed at least one week in advance and there is a $25 processing fee.
+We are no longer shipping to Hawaii at this time.
 The order must have at least $100 worth of birds to qualify.
-Missouri Residents require a permit for Bob White Quail and Pheasant orders for pick-up or mail orders.
+Missouri Residents require a permit for Bobwhite Quail and Ringneck Pheasant orders for pick-up or mail orders.
 Your permit number must be on your order form.

 Egg and Chicken Questions: